-When it comes to turnover rates, few industries are hit harder than restaurants.
-A 2017 study from the Bureau of Labor found that the hospitality turnover rate eclipsed 70% for the second consecutive year.
-And if you just focus on the fast food industry, you’ll find turnover rates hovering near 150%.
-With large numbers of seasonal and teenage workers, plus employees looking for a stop gap between jobs, restaurants face a constant struggle to find and retain quality talent due to the transient nature of the industry.
+When it comes to turnover rates, few industries are hit harder than the restaurant industry.
+A 2021 study from the Bureau of Labor found that the hospitality turnover rate eclipsed a massive 86%.
+While it’s far from the turnover rate at the height of the pandemic (130%), it still vastly outpaces the national average of 47%.
+If you just focus on the fast-food industry, you’ll find turnover rates hovering near 150%.
+With large numbers of seasonal and teenage workers, plus employees looking for a stop gap between jobs, restaurants face a constant struggle to find and retain high-quality talent due to the transient nature of the industry.

 Identify the Right Leader

 What’s one of the top reasons any employee chooses to leave a role?
 Compensation, job mismatch, and excessive workload certainly play a factor, but a primary cause of employee turnover stems from dissatisfaction of management.
 That’s why finding the right leader and investing in their development is critical to your restaurant’s overall success.
 When employees have confidence in and respect the person they work for, it’s reflected in their performance and attitude.
 In fact, Gallup found that employees who are supervised by highly engaged managers are 59% more likely to be actively engaged than employees supervised by disengaged managers.